wriggy/home-carbon/README.md

 # Conclusions

 - A heat pump and solar panels will slash our carbon emissions from domestic energy usage by nearly 2 tonnes.
-It”s a huge step on our route to carbon zero.
+It’s a huge step on our route to carbon zero.
 - Our existing solar panels with current patterns of usage will pay for themselves in about 9 years.